makersacademy/bowling-challenge/process/us-4/README.md

-# User Story 5
+# User Story 4

 > As a user,</br>
-If I roll a strike,</br>
+So I can see how much I score,</br>
-The game create a new frame and calculate a strike bonus
+The game should have a total score

 ## Specification

-- [X] new frame is created
-- [X] next frame score is added to handicap score
+- [X] game to calculate score of all frames
-- [ ] games core is frames score and handicap
+- [ ]

 ## Classes